Zywave/booster/src/_areas/design-system/components/button-groups.md

 #### Disabled state

-Disable state occurs when an action currently isn't available.
-Disabled Button Groups should only be used when an action can be taken within the current UI to enable the button.
-IF no action can be taken to enable the Button Group, then the Button Group should be hidden instead of disabled.
+Disable state occurs when an action currently isn't available within a Button Group.

+Disabled Button Groups should only be used when an action can be taken within the current UI to enable them.
+If no action can be taken to enable the Button Group, then the Button Group should be hidden instead of disabled.

-We have added the CSS property pointer-events: none; to this Button Group style that will further prevent users from clicking a disabled Button Group.
+We have added the CSS property <code>pointer-events: none;</code> to this Button Group style that will further prevent users from clicking a disabled Button Group.

 - - -